keepaliveit-staging/staging.keepaliveit.co.uk/_pages/jobs.markdown

 ## A workstation of your choice

 Windows or Mac?
 Your choice.
-We supply every new employee with a Windows Laptop, or a MacBook.
+We supply every new employee with a Windows Laptop, or a Android Phone.

 ## **Dog friendly office**